The Best Movies About U.S. Presidents to Show Your Students

 During the month of February, most teachers look forward to President’s Day because it’s a day off on the academic calendar!
 However, that doesn’t mean you can’t tie in some sort of academic content in reference to that specific day leading up to it.
 Social Studies lessons and reading biographies are one thing, but there’s a strong catalog of movies out there that are accurate in their retelling of the United States’ leading men.
 Showing movies about U.S. Presidents to your students and seeking comprehension along the way (or after) provides an alternate way of learning for those who may need it, and not only that, but what student doesn’t like to watch movies?

 In this article, the movies chosen will be labeled with a specific classroom age, and if there is anything that could be deemed inappropriate.
-Make sure you just are granted permission to show any of these to your class.
+Make sure you have permission to show any of these films to your class.
 Cover those bases!

 Middle School